 Options|Log|Show cursor in entry line without focus

-- Very conveniently shows a shadow cursor in the unselected entry line.
+- Shows a shadow cursor in the unselected entry line.
+Recommended.

 Tools|Data entry|Enable ESM mode

 [Enter]send relevant messages in both Run and S&P.

 [Ctrl][M].
 For for more details, see the ESM introduction.